Running Your Dermatology Practice During COVID-19

 Educate staff on social distancing in break rooms or lunch areas so they sit at least six feet apart.
 Staff should wear PPE for office staff meetings or sit at least 6 feet apart.
 If all staff are vaccinated, they can eat and converse without masks around each other.
 Practices can require employee testing and disclosure even if it is not addressed in a contract or handbook.

-Practice social distancing with patients.
+Practice physical distancing with patients.
 Train staff to greet patients with a nod, smile, and/or wave.
 Do not shake hands or hug.

-Tell staff not to come into the practice if they exhibit any flu-like illness, loss of taste or smell, other known COVID-19 symptoms, or if they have been in close contact with a COVID-19 infected individual.
+Tell staff not to come into the practice if they exhibit any flu-like illness, loss of taste or smell, other known COVID-19 symptoms, or if they have been in close contact with a COVID-19 infected individual and have not been vaccinated.
 Staff should follow the CDC’s Return to Work Criteria.

 Summary of CDC’s Return to Work Criteria

 Except for rare situations, in symptomatic staff, a test-based strategy is not recommended to determine when staff should return to work.

 If a physician evaluating a symptomatic staff member for COVID-19 decides that antigen testing is indicated and the test is negative, that would indicate that the staff member likely did not have active COVID-19 infection at the time the sample was collected.
 A second antigen test may be performed at the discretion of the evaluating physician, particularly when a higher level of clinical suspicion for COVID-19 infection exists.
 Staff who were suspected of having COVID-19 and had it ruled out with at least one negative test should be able to return to work (without other suspected or confirmed diagnoses).